Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 It can be raw and factual or it can be a facade and projection that seduces us (primarily) and sometimes others.
 Think of it as a perception of your life as theatre.
 Research what archetype you want to live by that resonates with you.
 Are you a survivor-warrior in a tragedy?
 A healer in an uplifting drama?

-But your manifesto doesn’t need a lot of colorful or expensive externals – or adventures.
+But a life manifesto doesn’t need a lot of colorful or expensive externals - or adventures.

-It’s internally created and perceived – it’s sublime beauty.
+It's internally created and perceived - it’s choosing to see life's sublime beauty.

-But above all it’s our own – we have to own our place as the Star Creator.
+But above all it's taking our own life into our own creative hands - we have to own our place as the Star Creator in our story. 🪄💫

 Choosing to lead an exotic life is a gift of perception that we give ourselves through artistic construction.
 It's our commitment to our OWN story.